-Our façade gommage® system was recently evaluated by conservationists using laser scanning, prior to approval by Historic England, and was shown to be no more disruptive than water cleaning.
-Using no water or chemicals, we remove the pollutants without adversely affecting the patina, preserving the character of the stone.
+Our façade gommage® system was recently evaluated by conservationists using infrared microspectroscopy, prior to approval by Historic England, and was shown to be no more disruptive to the surface than water cleaning.
+Using no water or chemicals, we remove the pollutants without adversely affecting the patina, thereby preserving the character of the stone.

-Our restoration teams are well versed in best practice and working as much on stucco and lime render projects, as they do on Portland stone, Yorkstone and Granite buildings.
+Our restoration teams are well versed in best practice and working as much on stucco and lime render projects as they are on Portland stone, Yorkstone and granite buildings.

 We have carried out significant restoration projects on prestigious Grade I Listed estates such as “Cliveden House” and “Dropmore Park” and stucco rendering on grand private houses such as “47 Belgrave Square” and “115 Eaton Square”.

 In 2015, we restored the “Bank of England”, a project which included cleaning, restoration, stone carving and leadwork.

 Globally, we have cleaned three UNESCO World Heritage Sites and hundreds of the world’s most famous buildings, such as the “Kremlin Palace Hall”, “Canadian Parliament” and the “Louvre Museum”.
 In 2014, we were employed by the State of New York as one of just three companies allowed to carry out trial cleans on the 3500-year-old “New York Obelisk”, all of which were highly successful.